 Weight Lifting Program Considerations

-A safe and efficient weight lifting program requires some basic considerations.
-Included among these is diet.
 Healthy eating and portion control are necessary to provide the proper fuel to support muscle recovery.
 Without this, injury and exhaustion can occur.

-Your lifestyle is also important, and efficiency is key.
-Many seemingly good fitness plans fail because they are impractical, not taking into account that few people can spend hours at the gym each week.
 Formulate your program so that it can be done in under 45 minutes, and create a second, shorter program for those times you can’t fit in a full workout.

 Beginner Weight Lifting Program for Women

-If you can’t afford a trainer, ask around.
-Many will help without charge, and gyms often give new members a free hour-long session with a trainer.
 If neither option is available to you, check out the fitness site called Spark People.
-There you will find lots of free workout advice that has been validated by professionals for health and safety.
+There you will find lots of free workout advice that professionals have validated for health and safety.

 Another option is to buy a book on weight lifting for women or to Google or search for routines on YouTube.